muralipala1504/deepshell-ui/README.md

 - Intuitive web interface with prompt input and response display
 - Syntax-highlighted shell script output with copy-to-clipboard
 - Connects seamlessly to the DeepShell backend API
-- Easy to run locally using Docker
+- Easy to run locally with minimal setup

 ---